 TV Drone Works.

-BNUC-S Qualified and with permission to operate drones by the CAA, Richard is a BBC approved drone operator / cinematographer and uses various platforms to film from including the DJI Inspire 2 with Apple ProRes recording.
-He has extensive aerial drone filming work experience and clients include Tern TV, Gadabout films and various commercial companies.
-Please call for any advice you may require.
-(Richard is also a qualified pilot with over 8900 hrs P1 flying experience including instruction in Microlights, Ultralights and light aircraft and many hours filming from helicopters and aircraft).
-TV Drone works Scotland, UAV / drone operator pilot.
+BNUC-S Qualified and with permission to operate drones by the CAA, Richard is a BBC approved drone operator / cinematographer and uses various platforms to film from including the DJI Mavic 3 Pro Cine, Mavic 3 Cine and Inspire 2 with Apple ProRes recording.
+He has extensive aerial drone filming work experience and clients include Tern TV, BBC, Gadabout films and various commercial companies.
+Member of Dronesafe register, Please call for any advice you may require.
+(Richard has over 1400 hours drone flying time and is also a qualified pilot with many hours P1 flying experience including instruction in Microlights, Ultralights and light aircraft and many hours filming from helicopters and aircraft).
+TV Drone works Scotland, TV Drone filming Scotland, UAV / drone operator pilot / Cameraman Scotland.

 Operator ID Details.